19. Margarita

 I must give myself to him

-These words contain a double pun: Margarita persists in thinking she is being drafted to work for the NKVD; at the same time in traditional witch-lore, communion with the Devil always meant sexual intercourse as well.
+These words contain a double pun: Margarita persists in thinking she is being drafted to work for the secret service.
+At the same time, in traditional witchlore, communion with the Devil always meant sexual intercourse as well.

 The name "Niura"

-According to Alyona Rudko, a fan of this website from Rostov, Russia, is Niura, just like Annushka, an informal diminutive of the name Anna.
+According to Alyona Rudko, a fan of the Master & Margarita website from Rostov, Russia, the name Niura is, just like Annushka, an informal diminutive of the name Anna.

 The variant of this name, Niura, "carved on the back of the bench in big letters" could mean that the decision of Margarita is also final and irreversible.
 Her death is now planned, there is no possible escape for her neither.